calebthewood/jobly-frontend/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I built this project while attendiong Rithm School in San Francisco.
-It is the frontend of a fullstack job searching API.
+I started this project while attending Rithm School in San Francisco.
+Since then I've continued to add features, and recently converted the entire codebase to TypeScript.
+This repo houses the React-App frontend that complements the RESTful Node-Express backend API.
 This project was built from the ground up with the following considerations:
 - Careful planning of component heirarchy and state management
-- An OOP API class to handle AJAX requests to the RESTful express backend
+- An OOP API class to handle AJAX requests to the RESTful Node-Express backend
 - Client-side routing to ensure a relevant url
-- JSON Web Token implementation for authentication
+- JSON Web Token based authorization and authentication